Council Tax

 Student Exemption — How to Claim It

-- Get a council tax exemption certificate (sometimes called a "student status letter") from your university — usually available through the student portal
+To claim it, get a council tax exemption certificate (sometimes called a "student status letter") from your university, usually available through the student portal, and send it to your local council.
+Most councils accept email or online upload.
+They will apply the exemption to your bill.

-- If you live with a non-student → you are "disregarded," and the non-student may qualify for a 25% single person discount
+Household rules matter here.
+If all adults in the property are full-time students, the property is fully exempt.
+If you live with a non-student, you are "disregarded," and the non-student may qualify for a 25% single person discount.
+Student couples living alone are fully exempt.

-The exemption applies for the duration of your course, including holiday periods.
-If you graduate mid-year and start working, you become liable from the date you are no longer a student.
+The exemption covers the duration of your course, including holiday periods.
+Graduate mid-year and start working?
+You become liable from the date you are no longer a student.

 Council Tax Reduction for Low Incomes